- Faculty & Staff

 The major focus of our lab is to learn how to design new materials that synergistically unite and organize inorganic and organic components for applications in energy conversion and medicine.
 Similar to how carbon can be sculpted into low-dimensional allotropes such as fullerenes, nanotubes, and graphene, the major premise of our research program is that the framework connectivity of atoms for any crystalline solid can be constrained along specific axes to produce stable, single atom or polyhedron thick (<1 nm) derivatives with much different properties than the original material.
 Using a combination of synthesis, electronic, optical, and thermal measurements and theoretical simulations, we aim to establish a predictive understanding on how the electronic and phonon structure of the parent materials can be altered in this reduced framework and tuned via a surface bound ligand.
 Bestowing these novel properties onto existing materials is truly only possible on the molecular-scale, and is expected to lead to novel competitive optoelectronics, thermoelectrics, spintronics, and chemical/biochemical sensors materials.
 Our research is currently focused along the following thrusts;

-3) Dynamic Self-assembling 0D/1D Materials for Medical Imaging - We are learning how to exploit the superior properties of inorganic and peptide nanomaterials to improve upon the state-of-the-art medical diagnostic and therapeutics.
-For example, one of our long-term goals is to develop clinically translatable agents for detecting cancer using self-assembling peptide materials that contain different metals for imaging (MRI, PET, etc.).
-We are developing dynamic materials that respond to the chemistry of the tumor microvasculature to enhance the sensitivity of traditional diagnostic and therapeutic agents.
+- Dynamic Self-assembling 0D/1D Materials for Medical Imaging - We are learning how to exploit the superior properties of inorganic and peptide nanomaterials to improve upon the state-of-the-art medical diagnostic and therapeutics.
+For example, one of our long-term goals is to develop clinically MRI translatable agents that accumulate in cancer using self-assembling peptide materials that transform in vivo in response to teh tumor microvasculature to enhance the sensitivity of traditional diagnostic and therapeutic agents.